SAMM — SecuryTik Active Mikrotik

 access — a new role starts with no access until you set its permissions.

-For each area of SAMM (subscribers, plans, NAS, accounting, tools, settings, and so on) a role is set to one of three levels:
+For each area of SAMM (subscribers, plans, NAS, accounting, settings, and so on) a role is set to one of three levels:

 Level